-The Company deducts income tax on employee salaries on monthly basis and settles the amounts before the 15th day of each month in which the tax is incurred as per forms approved by the Tax Authority and submits its annual tax declarations accompanied by payroll records and adjustments.
-Inspection of the Company's records until 2011 was carried out and due taxes have been settled.
+The Company deducts payroll tax from employees' salaries subject to payroll tax on a monthly basis and pays the tax before the 15th day of each following month in which the tax is accrued as per forms approved by the Tax Authority.
+The Company submits annual payroll tax returns accompanied with payroll settlement.
+The hotel was inspected till 2020.

-- The Company settles stamp tax in accordance with law no. 111 of 1980 and its amendments and inspection of the Company's records until 2010 was carried out and taxes have been settled.
+The company pays stamp tax for subject amounts in accordance with law no. 111 of 1980 and its amendments, The company was inspected by Tax Authority till 2010.

-- The Company is registered with value-added tax and submits the tax declaration monthly with the form prepared for that by the Authority, and the tax, if any, is supplied with the monthly declaration to the competent tax authority.
+The Company is subject to Value Added Tax (VAT), previously Sales Tax, and submits its monthly tax return with the form prepared for this by the authority, and the tax is supplied, if any, with the monthly declaration of the competent tax office.
+Hotel is inspected till 2021 and settlement was reached with the authority.